Nancy Jean Smith, Ed.D., Chair

 All credential programs are approved by the California Commission on Teacher Credentialing.
 Teacher preparation programs are approved by the National Council for Accreditation of Teacher Education.
 The California State Board of Education and the Commission are empowered to change credential requirements without prior notice.
 The University will make changes in programs leading to credentials whenever revisions are reported in the California Code of Regulations, Title 5, or in other official notifications from the State Board or the Commission.

 Also available to qualified students are graduate programs leading to a Master of Arts in Education: Curriculum and Instruction, with a concentration in Elementary Education, Multilingual Education, Reading, or Secondary Education.
 Students interested in these programs may obtain information from the department office, or the Graduate School located in MSR 160.

 California State University, Stanislaus Department of Teacher Education is authorized to prepare students for two basic teaching credentials.
 Under the SB2042 Credentialing Law, these are the Multiple Subject Credential (for elementary schools) and the Single Subject Credential (for secondary schools).

 Clearing Your Credential

 CSU Stanislaus no longer offers the three state required clear courses for students who hold a Preliminary Multiple Subject or Single Subject Ryan Credential.
-CSU Stanislaus credential student alumni may contact the Credential Services office at (209) 667-3534 for assistance on how to obtain a clear credential.
+CSU Stanislaus credential student alumni may contact the Credential Processing Center at (209) 667-3534 for assistance on how to obtain a clear credential.

 A student who holds a SB2042 credential needs to be hired as a teacher of record and complete an Induction Program or Beginning Teacher Support and Assessment (BTSA) Program offered through the school district or County Office of Education.
-The Credential Services office is not able to give assistance on clearing your credential.
+The Credential Processing Center is not able to give assistance on clearing your credential.